Interpretability as Alignment: Making Internal Understanding a Design Principle: Introduction to Model Interpretability

 \section{Introduction to Model Interpretability}

-Interpretability has become a central concern in machine learning, but the term itself—and others like explainability and transparency— are often used without precision.
-This lack of clarity makes it difficult to evaluate which techniques actually help us understand models in a meaningful way.

-In general, interpretability refers to how well a human can understand a model’s internal behavior—how inputs are processed, how decisions are formed, and why certain outputs are produced \cite{lipton2016mythos}.
-Explainability is often used more loosely to describe any attempt at generating a human-readable justification for a model’s output, even if that explanation does not reflect the model’s real internal logic \cite{rudin2019stop, wachter2017counterfactual}.
-Transparency, meanwhile, is about access—whether we can inspect a model’s architecture, training data, or parameter choices \cite{hooker2019benchmarking}.
-Alignment goes one step further, asking whether the model behaves in line with human goals and values, particularly in unfamiliar or high-stakes settings \cite{carlsmith2022power}.
+Interpretability refers to how well humans can understand a model's internal behavior how inputs are processed, decisions are formed, and outputs are produced \cite{lipton2016mythos}.
+Explainability describes human-readable justifications for outputs, while transparency concerns access to architecture, training data, or parameters \cite{rudin2019stop, wachter2017counterfactual, hooker2019benchmarking}.
+Alignment asks whether models behave in line with human goals and values \cite{carlsmith2022power}.

-Much of the confusion stems from how interpretability is implemented.
-Broadly, we can distinguish between two strategies.
-Intrinsic interpretability involves using models that are transparent by design—like decision trees or sparse linear models—where every step in the computation is accessible and understandable \cite{molnar2022interpretable, besold2017survey}.
-Post-hoc interpretability, on the other hand, involves explaining complex, black-box models after they have already been trained.
-These methods dominate real-world practice and include tools like LIME, SHAP, Integrated Gradients, and saliency maps \cite{kindermans2017unreliability}.

-Post-hoc methods are often helpful in building intuition, but they have frequently misleading.
-SHAP, for example, is widely used in industry to estimate which features contribute most to a model’s prediction.
-But it can be manipulated.
-In one study, a model was trained to base its decision on a sensitive attribute (like race), while SHAP was gamed to attribute importance to a more benign feature (like age), giving the illusion of fairness \cite{slack2020fooling}.
-This kind of explanation looks legitimate but hides what the model is actually doing—an especially dangerous failure mode when models are deployed in high-stakes environments.

-Other methods, like Integrated Gradients, aim to offer more stable and theoretically grounded explanations by computing the average gradient between a baseline input and the real input \cite{geiger2023causal}.
-Integrated Gradients satisfies desirable properties like sensitivity and implementation invariance, but its effectiveness depends heavily on the choice of baseline and the smoothness of the gradient path—both of which are hard to tune in practice.

-A newer approach, DL-Backtrace\cite{sankarapu2024dlbacktracemodelagnosticexplainability}, tries to overcome these limitations by tracing the influence of each layer on the final prediction in a consistent and deterministic way.
-Unlike gradient-based methods, it avoids reliance on input perturbations or baseline selection, making it more resistant to manipulation and more stable across architectures.
-DL-Backtrace has demonstrated promising results across vision, text, and tabular models, and offers a model-agnostic explanation strategy that can be applied accross across domains.

-What all of these methods highlight is that interpretability is not just about generating a heatmap or a feature score— it is about whether we are actually uncovering something meaningful about the model’s behavior.
-Especially as models grow in size and complexity, we need to be clear about what kind of understanding a method offers: is it grounded in the model’s actual computation, or is it just a plausible story?
-If interpretability is going to contribute to alignment and safety, it needs to go beyond storytelling and provide explanations that we can test, trust, and build upon.